readikus/ramekin/README.md

 An open source, real time trend detection library.
 This project uses machine learning to detect trends in text (i.e. news stories) over time.

 Trends are identified by detecting phrases that start occurring much more frequently than those that don't typically occur.
-Various natural language processing and data science techniques are used to ensure similar words are modelled together (i.e. "cycle", "cycling", "cyclist") and .
+Various natural language processing and data science techniques are used to ensure similar words are modelled together (i.e. "cycle", "cycling" and "cyclist" all reduce down to a common word form, such as "cycle").

 Documents can be grouped by a subject, so it is possible to detect "localised" trends - for example, 7 articles talking about a new bike from Santa Cruz might.
 Similar phrases tend to relate to a particular trend, so hierachical clustering is used to make sure documents related to the same trend are grouped, rather than creating two "trends" about the same thing.
 For example, "doping scandal" and "Tour de France" are likely to be about the same thing...allegedly.